christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

     `net.params['conv'][0]` contains the weight parameters, an array of shape (3, 1, 5, 5)
     `net.params['conv'][1]` contains the bias parameters, an array of shape (3,)

-    initialiazed with 'weight_filler' and 'bias_filler'.
+    initialiazed with 'weight_filler' and 'bias_filler' algorithms.

 Blobs are a memory abstraction object (depending on the mode), and data is in the field data